 A splash page is the perfect place to attract visitors with intriguing visual elements that represent yourself, your work or your brand.
 Since a splash page typically includes very few elements, it’s a chance to upload a background image that will stand out.

-Speaking of visuals, be sure to include your own logo on your splash page - since this is the face of your brand, it will indicate to visitors that they are in the right spot.
+Speaking of visuals, be sure to create your own logo and include it on your splash page - since this is the face of your brand, it will indicate to visitors that they are in the right spot.

 A brief message

 A splash page should include a concise message that informs the viewer, describing your brand and conveying a sense that there’s more to come.
 Apart from welcoming users to your page, you can include text that will inform your audience of relevant updates, provide them with instructions or set the tone with an inspiring quote before entering your site.